 Jude and I are very motivated in developing community and learning how we can help each other in more meaningful way.

-- Markets: Our commitment and support of local farmers’ markets.
+Markets: Our commitment and support of local farmers’ markets.
 We hope that our small and unique contribution helps create a market atmosphere that resonates with people and that they leave the market excited and to see them as a superior alternative to a supermarket experience.

-We also wish to acknowledge the O’sullivans, the previous owners/castodians of this land.
-They bough the property while in their mid 70’s and spent 15 years turning what was once pastural farm land (atop ancient sand dunes) into a lush utopian wilderness.
+They had purchased the property when in their mid 70’s and spent 15 years turning what was once pastoral farmland (atop ancient sand dunes) into a lush utopian wilderness.
 We are honoured to carry their legacy forward.